-Hannah Mowrer is a junior from Kennett, Missouri.
+Hannah Mowrer is from Kennett, Missouri.
 She is a health science major with an emphasis in health and wellness services.
 Upon graduation, Hannah looks forward to attending occupational therapy school to obtain her doctorate and begin helping others.

 One piece of advice Hannah would give to incoming students is to allow themselves time to adjust to your new lifestyle.
 “College is about figuring out who you are as a person and what you want your future to look like,” Hannah says.
 “It is okay to not know exactly what you want to do.
 Don’t sweat it because you have time, and everything will work out in the end.”